Class of 2019

-SCIE Teacher: After graduating from SCIE last year, you went to LSE to study economics.
+SCIE Interviewer: After graduating from SCIE last year, you went to LSE to study economics.
 How do you feel about this school after one year of studying?

 Eddy: LSE is a diversified school, which is somewhat similar to SCIE.
 Students come from different parts of the world, everyone has their own unique characteristic.
 The atmosphere in this school is very free, students have many choices in their work, career and life, but there are so many excellent and admirable people around, your choices will be subconsciously changed by pressure from peers.

-SCIE Teacher: There are many juniors in our school are also interested in LSE.
+SCIE Interviewer: There are many juniors in our school are also interested in LSE.
 Can you please talk about your daily life in LSE?